-- 3. the construction of a "theoretical benchmark" is complex and burdensome; in this regard, a reference to market practice, combined with the use of a reasonable threshold, could be a more practical solution; - 4. the elimination of the bifurcation on the assets side is not founded on robust arguments; we believe that is important to ensure the consistency between how embedded derivatives in financial assets and liabilities are accounted for.
+- 3. the construction of a "theoretical benchmark" is complex and burdensome; in this regard, a reference to market practice, combined with the use of a reasonable threshold, could be a more practical solution; - 4. the elimination of the bifurcation on the assets side, that is not founded on robust arguments, could lead to an increase in the fair valuation of financial assets; besides we believe that is important to ensure the consistency between how embedded derivatives in financial assets and liabilities are accounted for.